terrarium-earth/Heracles-docs/Writerside/topics/Types-of-Tasks.md

 - Recipe
 - Check
 - Stat

+> By design, the `dummy` task is un-completable.
+It is meant for halting the players progress along a quest line until its quest is completed for the player by [command](Commands.md).
+>
+{style="warning"}

 > If the object you want to require with a task needs some NBT data to specify it correctly, you can do by editing the quest's underlying json file directly.
 > Here is an example of an Entity Interaction task that needs a Taiga type villager with a Cleric profession to complete: